-Due to the resistance between two ground pins on a circuit board, there will be a voltage difference between them when there is current flowing through them.
-Think of it as an extremely tiny resistor.
+Because of this, there will be a voltage difference between two ground pins on a circuit board if there is current flowing through them.
+Think of this as an extremely tiny resistor.

-This is especially important when you are powering your FPV gear directly from LiPo battery, and if signal ground is available on your VTX or camera.
+This is especially important when you are powering your FPV system directly from the main LiPo battery.

 Further Reading: why and where to add low ESR capacitor in a mini quad?

 When you are getting lines in your FPV video, try to fix your FPV setup’s power first by powering your FPV camera from your VTX.
 If that doesn’t work, try adding a capacitor.

 “Black Lines” in Video?

 “Black lines” are usually low power related, which are commonly caused by a power hungry VTX.
 Some VTX don’t do well with stepped-down voltage, and they might struggle to deliver the desired output power.

 If you are getting black lines in the video feed, you might find the issue to be worse at a higher output power such as 800mW than a lower power such as 25mw.
 If that’s indeed the case then it’s definitely related to insufficient power or voltage to the VTX.